Deziel0495/ImprovedTowTruckScript/README.md

 A modified version of Asser90's tow script I made a few months back and never did release it.

 ## Changes
-- Fixes attach/detach positions.
+- Fixes attach/detach positions on both truck and ground.
-- No more "jello" vehicles.
+- No more "jello" vehicles that stretch and warp when being towed.

 ## How it works:
 - Spawn in or find a flatbed truck.